mattchrstn8/Online-ordering-system-of-mommy-nets/README.md

 Hey, future devs.
 My name is Matt Christian Denalo Im the of programmer this Online Ordering System of Mommy Net's Pastry, together with my co-researcher.
-Ivan Carl Araneta, Marichu Bernado and Shiela Tenido.
+Ivan Carl Araneta and Shiela Tenido.
 As the capstone requirement, we develop this system to help mommynets accommodate large orders and improve their services.

 ## Install